spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

   - /v1/docs/en/ht-create-personalized-prices
 ---

-This article describes the steps you need to consider when implementing personalized prices for customer groups.
+This document describes the steps you need to consider when implementing personalized prices for customer groups.

 There are several steps to consider when implementing special prices based on which customer group the customer belongs to.